Bethel Elementary School 2024-2025

 INSURANCE

 School insurance is available for school-day coverage and/or 24 hour coverage.
 We urge you to consider the purchase of school insurance.
-If your child is injured at school, the school may not be responsible for medical bills.
+If your child is injured at school, the school insurance could help cover medical bills.

 STUDENT MEDICATION AND SCHOOL NURSE